 A Miss USA who leveraged her crown to become a vocal advocate for health and a versatile presence in Hollywood.

-Olivia Jordan's path wasn't a straight shot from pageant stage to screen.
-Before capturing the Miss USA title in 2015, she held a degree in health science and worked as a medical model, demonstrating a keen interest in the human body.
-Her reign was marked by substance; she championed Alzheimer's disease awareness, a cause close to her heart.
-Following her pageant career, Jordan didn't just rest on her laurels.
-She moved to Los Angeles, studying acting and landing roles in series like 'The Rookie' and films such as 'The Last Resort,' proving her determination to be more than a titleholder.
-Her work as a television host for events like the American Music Awards showcased her polished ease in front of a live audience, cementing her status as a multifaceted talent who built a career on intelligence and grit as much as on her celebrated poise.
+Olivia Jordan won the Miss USA title in 2015, then used that platform to champion Alzheimer's disease awareness.
+Born in 1988, she held a degree in health science and worked as a medical model before entering pageantry.
+Following her reign, Jordan moved to Los Angeles, studied acting, and landed roles in series like 'The Rookie' and films such as 'The Last Resort.'
+She also hosted events including the American Music Awards, demonstrating polished ease before a live audience.
+Jordan built a multifaceted career on intelligence and grit as much as on her celebrated poise.

 1981–1996